JamesPropPitt/comp140-gam160-game/README.md

 1. **A bomb**

-_Activating this tile will end the game with the player losing_.
+* Activating this tile will end the game with the player losing

-_There will be no clear signs which indicate which tile is a bomb and which is not_.
+* There will be no clear signs which indicate which tile is a bomb and which is not

-_The player does not get multiple lives_.
+* The player does not get multiple lives

 2. **No bomb**